 Founded in 2010, alt-country five-piece the Western Set is a western swing band.
-“Honesty has been a huge influence on this band,” says singer/guitarist Patrick Conway.
+“Honesty has been a huge influence on this band,” says singer/guitarist Patrick Conway (Tomora).
 “Meaning it has always been more important than being good at it.
 There’s an emotional vulnerability as a songwriter, and sincerity is very important.”

 After a year of intermittent recording between hard drive crashes and rewrites, their debut full-length Country Music was released in March 2012.
 Conway calls the album, a self-released run of 100 CDs, “very much homemade.”

 The ten-song release was recorded at the Hillcrest home studio Conway shares with guitarist/vocalist Emily Schrader and branded with their 39/44 Records imprint.
 “Punk music has really shaped our band ethics,” says Schrader.
 “It’s very DIY.”

 “Almost all of us come from punk and hardcore, but we’ve all gravitated toward country, and I really can’t say why,” says Conway, who previously wrote political hardcore songs with Tamora and played grindcore with Schrader in Puppy Time.